MarcosSpessatto/smart-courses/README.md

-Example of course recommendation system using InfernoJs, Docker, NodeJs and MySQL
+Example of course recommendation system using InfernoJS With Redux, Docker, NodeJs and MySQL